-Franklin Offshore Australia is National Association of Testing Authorities, Australia (NATA) accredited to carryout inspections and non destructive testing (ndt testing) in-house or on-site.
+Franklin Offshore Australia is accredited by the National Association of Testing Authorities, Australia (NATA) to carry out inspections and non destructive testing (NDT testing) in-house or on-site.

-NDT testing is a quality assurance tool used to test materials, components and assemblies for flaws in their structure without damaging their future usefulness.
-It is used throughout all stages of manufacturing as well as for routine and periodic assessment of materials to ensure safe operation.
+Non-destructive testing, also commonly referred to as NDT testing is a quality assurance tool used to test materials, components and assemblies for flaws in their structure without damaging their future usefulness.
+NDT testing is used throughout all stages of manufacturing, as well as for routine and periodic assessment of materials, to ensure safe operation.

-We can carry out mechanical tests to 600kN and non destructive testing including magnetic particle inspection, liquid dye penetrant and visual inspection.
+The non destructive testing we perform includes magnetic particle inspection, liquid dye penetrant and visual inspection.

-All defects found by other ndt testing methods ultimately must be substantiated by visual inspection.
+All defects found by other testing methods ultimately must be substantiated by visual inspection.

 This is a method which can be employed for the detection of open-to-surface discontinuities in any industrial product which is made from a non-porous material.
 This method is widely used for non-magnetic materials.